Ghrafkly/docker-database/README.md

 It is assumed you already have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed or have installed both with [Docker Desktop](https://www.docker.com/products/docker-desktop), and are familiar with how to use them.
 If you are not, please read the documentation for each tool before proceeding.

 #### Commands
-I have written some bash scripts to make it easier to run the docker commands.
-The following commands are run from the `./Database/admin-scripts` directory.
-If you are using powershell, you can run the scripts without needing the bash tag. i.e. `./build.sh` instead of `bash ./build.sh`
+I have written some shell scripts to make it easier to setup the database in docker.
+The following commands are located here `./Database/admin-scripts`, though they can be run from any location.
+If you are using powershell, you need to run the scripts without the bash tag. i.e. `./build.sh` instead of `bash ./build.sh`

 Start the container:
 ```bash